dials/dials/doc/sphinx/about.rst

 Development of DIALS in the UK is funded by the `BioStruct-X`_ EU grant, `Diamond Light Source`_ and `CCP4`_, and led by `Dr Gwyndaf Evans`_.
+Developers include
+James Beilsten-Edmands,
+Nick Devenish,
+Luis Fuentes-Montero,
+Markus Gerstel,
-Developers include Luis Fuentes-Montero, Markus Gerstel, Richard Gildea, Nick Devenish,
+Richard Gildea,
 James Parkhurst and Graeme Winter at `Diamond Light Source`_, and David Waterman at `CCP4`_.